robertcornet/TUD_AI_driving/simulator/simulator_explained.md

 - lateral acceleration *a<sub>y</sub>*
 - wheel rotation velocities *Ω*

-Additionally, you can simulate what ultrasonic sensors would detect in different scenarios:
+Additionally, you can generate environment borders: \
-- detecting room/racetrack borders (lidar)
-- single object detection (eg. determining distance to leading car)
+- As a random racetrack
+- As a square room

+These borders can be detected with a 'lidar' simulation.

 ## Primary Simulator Functions